What are you looking for?

 Vaccinations and Health Checks

 • Visit a healthcare practitioner before leaving.
-Recommended vaccinations include yellow fever, typhoid, hepatitis A and B, and malaria.
+Recommended vaccinations include yellow fever, typhoid, and hepatitis A and B.

-• Get a regular health check to make sure you are fit to travel or to refill your prescriptions.
+• Get a regular health check to make sure you are fit to travel and refill your prescriptions.

 Travel Insurance